🎧 Listen to the podcast.

 Take a data-driven approach

-Use discovery and TCO analysis to build a fact-based business case.
+Use discovery and TCO (True Cost of Ownership) analysis to build a fact-based business case.
 Know your current architecture, dependencies, and what each workload costs now vs. in the cloud.

 ÂMatch each workload to the right path